caktus/tequila-nginx/README.rst

 License
 -------

-These playbooks are released under the BSD License.
+This Ansible role is released under the BSD License.
 See the `LICENSE
 <https://github.com/caktus/tequila-nginx/blob/master/LICENSE>`_ file
 for more details.